boldbi/bold-bi-docs/docs/site-administration/data-connector-settings/oauth-configuration.md

 # Configuring OAuth Data Connectors

 OAuth is an open standard for access delegation, commonly used as a way for Internet users to grant websites or applications access to their information on other websites but without giving them the passwords.
-Most of the service connectors require OAuth to connect, to ensure that a client application is authorized to access the data.
+Most service connectors require OAuth to connect, to ensure that a client application is authorized to access the data.

-> **NOTE:** This feature is available in Bold BI Embedded Analytics but not in Cloud Analytics Server.
+> **NOTE:** This feature is available in On-Premises Deployment but not in Syncfusion Managed Cloud Server.

-To configure OAuth for data sources in Bold BI, follow the below steps:
+To configure OAuth for data sources in Bold BI, follow the steps below:
-1. Click **Settings** icon on the left pane.
+1. Click the **Settings** icon on the left pane.
 2. Select the **Connectors** tab.
 This tab lists all the available data sources in Bold BI.

     ![service-connectors](/static/assets/oauth/images/service-connectors.png)